Fiserv/universal-commerce/docs/documentation/interactiveGuide_3DS.md

     1. App Server / App then conducts challenge interactions with the issuer out of band from uCom.
 4. Once App Server / App completes the challenge flow, App Server reinitiates the payment request in the form of a PATCH operation
     1. Again, this request can be any one of those listed in 1.a.
-    2. This PATCH request will likely contain nothing but a nonce id (in the case of Account Onboarding request) OR a transaction id (in the case of the other requests)
+    2. This PATCH request will likely contain a transaction id and cres (Challenge Response)
 5.  uCom initiates a Status Check call to 3DS Server
     1. Response can be one of:
         1. Success